TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 changed for your site since moving to Composer.

-Those directories are internal files that should not be exposed to the Webserver, so they are moved outside the :file:`public/` structure, in parallel to `vendor/`.
+Those directories are internal files that should not be exposed to the webserver, so they are moved outside the :file:`public/` structure, in parallel to :file:`vendor/`.

 You should at least move the site configuration and the translations.